redis/redis-doc/commands/slowlog.md

 You can configure the slow log with two parameters: one tells Redis what is the execution time, in microseconds, to exceed in order for the command to get logged, and the other parameter is the length of the slow log.
-When a new command is logged the oldest one is removed from the queue of logged commands.
+When a new command is logged and the slow log is already at its maximum length, the oldest one is removed from the queue of logged commands in order to make space.

 The configuration can be done both editing the redis.conf file or while the server is running using